 - levels of organised crime, corruption, tax crime or serious fraud or other criminal activity, including as source or transit countries for illegal drugs, human trafficking and smuggling and illegal gambling based on information from credible and reliable public sources.
-Examples of possible sources include: - corruption perception indices; - OECD country reports on the implementation of the OECD's anti-bribery convention; and - the United Nations Office on Drugs and Crime World Drug Report. - the capacity of the jurisdiction's investigative and judicial system to investigate and prosecute these offences effectively based on information from more than one credible and reliable source. - The level of FT (including FP) risk within a jurisdiction.
-Considerations should include, for example: - whether the jurisdiction is identified as providing funding or support for terrorist activities or has designated terrorist organisations operating within it, according to law enforcement or credible and reliable open media sources; - whether the jurisdiction is identified as a country of proliferation or diversion concern; and - o any economic or financial sanctions, embargoes or similar measures issued against a jurisdiction, by for example the UN. - The effectiveness of the jurisdiction's AML/CFT regime including the strength of its governance, law enforcement, and regulatory/supervisory regimes.
+Examples of possible sources include: - corruption perception indices; - OECD country reports on the implementation of the OECD's anti-bribery convention; and - the United Nations Office on Drugs and Crime World Drug Report. - the capacity of the jurisdiction's investigative and judicial system to investigate and prosecute these offences effectively based on information from more than one credible and reliable source.

+The level of FT risk within a jurisdiction.

+- whether the jurisdiction is identified as providing funding or support for terrorist activities or has designated terrorist organisations operating within it, according to law enforcement or credible and reliable open media sources; and - any economic or financial sanctions, embargoes or similar measures issued against a jurisdiction, by for example the UN. - The Authority has issued a TF Factsheet for information on TF.